XCSoar/XCSoar/XCSoarV4-README.txt

 To do for next version:
 - Enable secondary files check boxes
-- Option to auto-start logger on every flight
-- Reset of flight start time when relaunching
 - Daylight savings time fix
-- Proper time in simulator
+- Use windows device time instead of GPS time in simulator
 - Adjustable font for long infoboxes (especially time)
+- make status message a singleton
+- enable cancelling a status message via an event

-Changes from 4.22 to 4.3
+Changes from 4.22 to 4.5

 - Speed-to-fly climb mode bug fix
 - Thermal band mode fix